-First introduced to the North American market by San Francisco-based Smith & Wong Company, bamboo flooring has graduated from its original status as a somewhat odd flooring choice to be now solidly in the mainstream.
+First introduced to the North American market by San Francisco-based Smith & Fong Company, bamboo flooring has graduated from its original status as a somewhat odd flooring choice to be now solidly in the mainstream.
 Virtually every hardwood flooring outlet offers bamboo options, and some types of bamboo flooring surpass even exotic hardwoods in durability.
 The key to bamboo's hardness isn't so much in the raw material itself but in the manufacturing process, and that varies.

 Strand bamboo is one of the most durable flooring materials available, with a Janka hardness exceeding that of Brazilian walnut.
 Less-expensive horizontal and vertical bamboo flooring planks are about as durable as American walnut or cherry.